-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 A 70-year-old man died when his vehicle was swept away by flood waters in Passaic, New Jersey.
 Firefighters in scuba gear attempted to reach trapped drivers in places where the water level reached up to six feet.

 “His family was rescued, they were all in the same car.
-Unfortunately, the car was overtaken by the waters, and the firefighters who were being dragged down under the vehicle were unable to get him out,” Passaic Mayor Hector Lora told CBS2.
+Unfortunately, the car was overtaken by the waters, and the firefighters who were being dragged down under the vehicle were unable to get him out,” Passaic mayor Hector Lora told CBS2.

-Subway, train and bus services have been suspended across the city while cars were submerged in water on major New York roads like FDR Drive and the Bronx River Parkway.
+Subway, train and bus services have been suspended across the city while cars were submerged in water on major roads like FDR Drive and the Bronx River Parkway.

-Hundreds of flights have been delayed at New York’s LaGuardia and JFK airports while at Newark, videos showed lower levels of the airport and baggage claim filling up with water.
+Hundreds of flights have been delayed at New York’s LaGuardia and JFK airports, while at Newark videos showed lower levels of the airport and baggage claim filling up with water.

 Subway riders were forced to climb on to seats as water gushed into carriages while torrents poured down stairwells and along platforms.
 At the US Open tennis championships in Queens, rainfall cascaded through the roofed stadium.

-The devastating conditions pummelled New York after Ida slammed into Louisiana on Sunday as a Category-4 hurricane with winds of up to 150mph which left more than 1 million people without power.
+The devastating conditions pummelled New York after Ida slammed into Louisiana on Sunday as a Category 4 hurricane with winds of up to 150mph which left more than one million people without power.

 The storm was downgraded but continued to wreak havoc with deluges across the country on its slow march north.

-Ida is the joint-fifth strongest hurricane ever to make landfall amid what’s shaping up to be a highly active Atlantic season.
+Ida is the joint-fifth strongest hurricane ever to make landfall in what’s shaping up to be a highly active Atlantic season.

+New Jersey Governor Philip Murphy said that at least 23 people were killed in his state, and 15 died in New York, according to The New York Times.

+Officials in Pennsylvania say that four people were also killed in the suburbs outside of Philadelphia, while one person died in Connecticut.

 For the first time ever, the National Weather Service (NWS) issued a Flash Flood Emergency for New York City and northeast New Jersey on Wednesday night.
 “Move to higher ground now!
 This is an extremely dangerous and life-threatening situation,” the agency wrote.